Role Detection in Bicycle-Sharing Networks Using Multilayer Stochastic Block Models: Conclusions and Discussion

-Our time-dependent SBMs are useful for studying many types types of mobility data.
-For example, it would be interesting to study dockless vehicle-sharing networks, such as e-scooter-sharing programs, using our time-dependent SBMs.
+It is also worthwhile to use our time time-dependent SBMs and extensions of them to study other types of mobility data.
+One example is dockless vehicle-sharing networks, such as e-scooter-sharing programs.
 If we view the usage of stations as a proxy for a spatial function of demand for bicycles, then data from dockless systems may better approximate such a spatially varying function.
 One possibility is to partition a city into a grid (including comparing computations that use different levels of granularity) and measure the usage in each region, taking care to recognize irregularities from transit hubs.
-Depending on how heavily these systems are used in commuting, we may discover primary functional blocks other than ``home'' and ``work''.
-Looking even further forward, it will also be possible to tailor our methods to analyze multimodal transportation system usage and other urban flows, which are particularly suitable for the setting of multilayer networks \cite{kivela2014,nutshell2019, natera2019multiplexbike, gallotti2019floworg}.
+Depending on how heavily these systems are used in commuting, we may discover functional blocks other than ones for home `home' and `work'.
+Looking even further forward, it will also be possible to tailor our methods to analyze multimodal transportation systems and other urban flows, which are particularly suitable for analysis using multilayer networks \cite{kivela2014,nutshell2019, natera2019multiplexbike,gallotti2019floworg}.